MykalMachon/mykal.codes/src/posts/recovering-from-failed-nextcloud-updates.md

 >
 > In all honesty, I'm mostly writing this for my future self 😅

 At around 11:00 pm tonight I started a NextCloud update on my home lab.
-I thought "eh this will be fine!".
+I thought "ehh, this will be fine!".
 It was not fine.
-My update bricked itself and the container crashed right after deleting all the old program files. (aka "Step 9" according to "nextcloud-update.log").
+The update bricked itself and the container crashed right after deleting all the old program files. (aka "Step 9" according to "nextcloud-update.log").

 ```
 2022-12-12T23:38:54-0800 [info] startStep("9")